DanielBiegler/bieglers-vendure-plugins/packages/channel-notifications/README.md

 });
 ```

 Now the notification will be marked as read and contain info for your backend to re-notify the user.
+In this example scenario, imagine having a [scheduled task][scheduledtasks] that regularly checks and updates read-receipts once enough time has passed.

 ### Resources